Joe Cardona: Professional career

+New England Patriots

 On May 2, 2015, the New England Patriots selected Cardona in the fifth round (166th overall) of the 2015 NFL draft, making him the fourth pure long snapper to be drafted in NFL history (and the second drafted by the Patriots, after Jake Ingram).
 His Naval assignment was delayed until after the 2015 NFL season so that he would be able to play in the NFL.
 The Patriots officially signed Cardona to his rookie contract on June 4, 2015.
 The structure of his contract is unusual, reflecting the uncertainty of his availability in future seasons.
 The signing bonus of $100,000 is less than the expected bonus of about $190,000 expected for his draft slot, but he can earn $100,000 in roster bonuses if he is on the 53-man roster or an injury list at any point in 2015, 2016, and 2017 seasons.

 On Thursday, September 10, in the NFL's opening game of the 2015 season, Cardona made his official debut as a long snapper in the Patriots' 28–21 win over the Pittsburgh Steelers.

 On May 13, 2016, United States Secretary of the Navy Ray Mabus approved Cardona's request (and the request of Baltimore Ravens wide receiver Keenan Reynolds) to play in the NFL for the 2016 season.

 For the second consecutive season, Cardona played in all 16 games for the Patriots.
 He was part of both Patriots' playoff wins, and went on to play in Super Bowl LI on February 5, 2017.
 He was a contributor to the Patriots as they defeated the Atlanta Falcons by a score of 34–28 in overtime.
 Cardona had an active role in the game on seven special teams plays.